Dv5n/NanoShell/README.md

 *Milestone* 3.
 Added new commands and plugin support.

 *Milestone* 4.
+More improvments, commands and added logging support.

+*Milestone* 5.
 Added new commands and new TODO file